Guasú Front

-The Guasú Front (Frente Guasú; Guasú being the Guarani word for "big", "large" or "great") is a democratic socialist electoral alliance in Paraguay for the general election in 2013.
+The Guasú Front (Frente Guasú; Guasú being the Guarani word for "big", "large" or "great") or Frente Guasu Alliance is a democratic socialist electoral alliance in Paraguay for the general election in 2013.
 It was formed in 2010 by a merger of the centre-left Patriotic Alliance for Change and the left-wing Unitary Space – People's Congress.
 It consists of eleven parties, including the Party for a Country of Solidarity, the Tekojoja People's Party.
 It is led by impeached former president Fernando Lugo, who also ran as a senatorial candidate.
 Its presidential candidate was Aníbal Carrillo.